WestonHanners/HSCoreDataTools/README.md

 This category adds a method to help clear out some fetch request boilerplate

-`+(NSArray *)fetchWithPredicate:(NSPredicate *)predicate sortedBy:(NSString *)sortKey ascending:(BOOL)ascending inContext:(NSManagedObjectContext *)context` -- takes a predicate/sortKey/context and returns an NSArray of all objects that match.
+`+(NSArray *)fetchWithPredicate...` -- takes a predicate/sortKey/context and returns an NSArray of all objects that match.
 This method potentally knocks out 4 lines of code per fetch.